 - Have at least a cumulative 3.0 (on a 4.0 scale) college GPA.
 (Applicants may seek conditional admission with a GPA of 2.75).

-- Have successfully completed an approved basic statistics course that includes descriptive and inferential statistics within the last 10 years.
+- Have completed an approved basic statistics course that includes descriptive and inferential statistics within the last ten years.

 - A telephone or in-person interview may be a part of the admission process.

 Additionally, the following documents are required and must be submitted with the application.

 - Current National Certification as a Nurse Practitioner (NP), Clinical Nurse Specialist (CNS), Certified Registered Nurse Anesthetist (CRNA), or Certified Nurse Midwife (CNM).

 - Current license as an advanced practice nurse in the state in which practice will occur.

 - Current license as a registered nurse in the state in which practice will occur.

 - Resume or Curriculum Vitae

 - A two to three-page (500 words maximum) personal statement describing your goals as a Doctor of Nursing Practice prepared Advance Practice Nurse and how participation in the DNP program will enhance these goals.